civican/legisinfo/44-1/bills/C-18/bill_text.md

 ### Section 93

+  **(1)** Section 6 comes into force on a day to be fixed by order of the Governor in Council, but that day must not be before the day on which the first regulations made under paragraph 84(a) come into force.

+  **(2)** Sections 7, 8, 11 to 17, 20, 27 to 31, 53.1 and 59 and subsection 60(2) come into force on a day to be fixed by order of the Governor in Council, but that day must not be before the latest of

+    the day fixed in accordance with subsection (1),

+    the day on which the first regulations made under paragraph 84(b) come into force, and

+    the day on which the first regulations made under paragraph 84(c) come into force.

+  **(3)** Sections 18, 19, 21, 22 and 32 to 44 come into force on a day to be fixed by order of the Governor in Council, but that day must not be before the day fixed in accordance with subsection (2).

+  **(4)** Sections 49 to 52 and 68 come into force on a day to be fixed by order of the Governor in Council, but that day must not be before the day fixed in accordance with subsection (3).

-The provisions of this Act come into force on a day or days to be fixed by order of the Governor in Council.
+  **(5)** Sections 79 to 83, 86, 87 and 90 come into force on a day or days to be fixed by order of the Governor in Council.